Quickstart: Create and run a load test with Azure Load Testing

 In the Azure portal, go to your Azure Load Testing resource.

-Select Edit to modify the load test configuration.
+Select Apply to update the load test configuration.

 Clean up resources